Minicoy: Geography

 Minicoy is the second largest and the southernmost among the islands of the Lakshadweep archipelago.
-It is located 201 km to the southsouthwest of Kalpeni, at the southern end of the Nine Degree Channel and 125 km to the north of Thuraakunu, Maldives, at the northern end of the Eight Degree Channel.
+It is located 201 km to the south-southwest of Kalpeni, at the southern end of the Nine Degree Channel and 125 km to the north of Thuraakunu, Maldives, at the northern end of the Eight Degree Channel.
 The atoll is 10 km in length, having a maximum breadth of about 6 km.
 The closest geographic feature is the Investigator Bank, a submerged shoal located 31 km to the northeast.

 It is located 400 km west off the coast of Trivandrum.
 The atoll contains two islands.
 The main island is located on the eastern and southeastern side of the lagoon, along the reef fringe.
 It measures about 10 km from its northern end to its southernmost point and it is about 1 km wide in its southern half, while the northern half is a narrow sandspit, often less than 100 m wide.
 Minicoy is almost completely covered with coconut trees.
-One of the few landmarks of the island is a tall lighthouse.
+One of the few landmarks of the island is the Minicoy Island Lighthouse, which was built in 1885 during the British regime.
 On the southern side of the main island lies the uninhabited islet of Viringili (ވިރިންގިލި; വിരിന്ഗാ, also called the Small Pox Island), measuring barely 200 m in length.
 Formerly the lepers of Minicoy were banished to this island where they lived in abject conditions.

 Maliku Atoll has a lagoon with two entrances in its northern side, Saalu Magu on the northeast and Kandimma Magu on the northwest.
 Its western side is fringed by a narrow reef and coral rocks awash.
 The interior of the lagoon is sandy and of moderate depth, rarely reaching 4 m.
 It has some coral patches.

 This atoll is administered under the Indian Union Territory of Lakshadweep.
 Nine Degree Channel separates Minicoy and the Laccadive Islands.
 The closest island to Minicoy is Thuraakunu in the Republic of the Maldives.
 Since 1956, the Indian Government has forbidden the direct travelling between the two islands despite their geographic proximity and ethnographic similarities.

 Maliku Kandu is the traditional name of the broad channel between Minicoy (Maliku) and Ihavandippulhu (Haa Alif Atoll) in the Maldives.
 In the Admiralty Charts it is called Eight Degree Channel.
 Other names for this channel are Addigiri Kandu and Māmalē Kandu.
 It appeared in old French maps with the name Courant de Malicut.